virtualox/VMwareInfoExporter/README.md

 ## Description
 VMwareInfoExporter is a C# program designed to fetch and export Virtual Machine (VM) information from a vCenter or an ESXi host to a CSV file.
 The exported information includes VM name, IP address, Guest OS, and any notes associated with the VM.

+## Comparison with PowerShell Version

+VMwareInfoExporter is designed as a counterpart to the PowerShell version [Export-VMInfo.ps1](https://github.com/virtualox/Export-VMInfo.ps1).
+Unlike the PowerShell version, this C# version does not require the PowerCLI PowerShell modules, making it a standalone solution for extracting and exporting VM information.
+This characteristic may provide an easier setup and usage experience for individuals or environments where PowerCLI is not already installed or its installation is not preferred.

 ## Dependencies
 This program relies on the following DLLs from VMware which can be obtained [here](https://www.powershellgallery.com/packages/VMware.Vim/):